 For examples of TORs for various positions please reach out to the UNDP GFPHST.

 Following the introduction of the new PSA policy framework in 2021, UNDP BMS/OHR issued the Guide on Using Contractual Modalities which sets out the roles, responsibilities, and accountabilities governing the selection and usage of appropriate contractual modalities within UNDP.
 An additional Memorandum on appropriate use of contractual modalities was related in September 2023 to draw attention to this Guide and, given the critical importance of ensuring that the correct contractual modality is used in each case, highlight the key criteria that must be followed when considering how best to meet a particular staffing need.
-In November 2024, the UNDP Staff Council and Office of Human Resources gave a dedicated session about UNDP PSA contracts.
-The session provided an overview about the current policy and ongoing policy changes.
-The presentation from the session can be found here.
+In October 2025, the Executive Office approved revisions of the IPSA and NPSA policies.
+The revised policies clarify and improve conditions of service, such as annual increments of 3%, pension payments of 8.33% for IPSA holders, and applicability of flexible working arrangements policy to PSA holders.
+An overview of the PSA policies can be found here.

 COs have leveraged United Nations Volunteers (UN Volunteers) as an efficient and cost-effective way of mobilizing additional human resources needed for project implementation beyond the core team, in functions ranging from medical and health service professionals to engineers, ICT, M&E and procurement specialists.
 UNV and UNDP have developed a number of standard Descriptions of Assignment (DoA) templates to support future deployments: Monitoring and Evaluation, Procurement and Supply Chain Management Specialist, Civil Engineer (health infrastructure), Finance Officer.
 For more information on types of UNV profiles and how to host a UN Volunteer, please see the UN Volunteers section of the Manual, which includes additional links to UNV guidance material.